elastic/kibana/packages/kbn-optimizer/README.md

 Optimizer phases:
 <dl>
+  <dt><code>'initializing'</code></dt>
+  <dd>Initial phase, during this state the optimizer is validating caches and determining which builds should be built initially.</dd>
   <dt><code>'initialized'</code></dt>
-  <dd>Initial event emitted by the optimizer once it's don't initializing its internal state.</dd>
+  <dd>Emitted by the optimizer once it's don't initializing its internal state and determined which bundles are going to be built initially.</dd>
   <dt><code>'running'</code></dt>
   <dd>Emitted when any worker is in a running state.
 To determine which compilers are running, look for <code>BundleState</code> objects with type <code>'running'</code>.</dd>
   <dt><code>'issue'</code></dt>